Women In Song and Service Since 1928

 A special aspect of the Choral is its active social service tradition.
 During the Depression, the women of the Choral raised money for the Ridgewood Foundation Fund through a series of concerts with the Orpheus Club, the men’s chorus of Ridgewood.
 The Frank Kasschau Memorial Shell was funded in large part by ticket sales to the Choral’s summer pop concerts, and the group sang at the Shell’s opening along with the Orpheus Club.
 Proceeds from succeeding summer concerts helped to purchase a grand piano for the Benjamin Franklin Junior High School.

 Beginning in 1967, The Ridgewood Choral added a new dimension to its concept of service by creating The Florence Reinauer Memorial Music Award.
 What began as a $250 award has grown to a $2,500 scholarship.
-In 2018, in honor of her 25 years as our esteemed conductor and friend, The Ridgewood Choral announced its adding of an additional scholarship – The Marjorie Vandervoort Vocal Award – in the amount of $1,200.
-Under Ms. Vandervoort’s baton, the Ridgewood Choral has continued to grow and flourish, expanding our repertoire and vocal abilities.
+In 2018, in honor of her 25 years as our esteemed conductor and friend, The Ridgewood Choral announced adding an additional scholarship – The Marjorie Vandervoort Vocal Award – in the amount of $1,200.
 Both awards are offered yearly to a senior high school musician who meets our criteria for excellence, and both awards offer performance opportunities at our spring concert.
 Click on the MUSIC AWARDS page to learn more about the competition and past winners.